Resume Tips

 5. Keep It Concise and Well-Structured

-Be sure that your resume is short with short paragraphs and dividing your information into sections using appropriate headings.
-Employ bold, italics or other fonts to emphasize important details, but don’t overwhelm the reader with excessive formatting.
+Be sure that your resume is short with short paragraphs and dividing your information into sections with appropriate headings.
+Make use of bold and italics to emphasize important details, but don’t overwhelm readers with overly complicated formatting.

 6. Proofread for Errors

-Take the time to carefully examine your resume for spelling or grammatical mistakes.
-A minor error can result in a negative impression for potential employers.
+Make sure you carefully check your resume for spelling or grammar mistakes.
+A small error could create a negative impression on potential employers.

 Conclusion